flutter/website/src/content/deployment/web.md

 PWA; the settings signaling that your Flutter app is a PWA are provided by `manifest.json`, which is produced by `flutter create` in the `web` directory.

-PWA support remains a work in progress, so please [give us feedback][] if you see something that doesn't look right.
+PWA support remains a work in progress.
+Please [give us feedback][] if you see something that doesn't work as expected.

 [dhttpd]: {{site.pub}}/packages/dhttpd
 [Displaying images on the web]: /platform-integration/web/web-images